fbpx

 Full Video

-If you are seeking to know what influencers you should look to for guidance, follow Jesus Christ and His prophets.
-Jesus Christ is the most important influencer to have ever lived.
-He is the most important influencer you can subscribe to.
+If you are seeking influencers who can give you guidance, follow Jesus Christ and His prophets.
+Jesus Christ is the most important influencer ever to have lived.
+He is the most important influencer you can follow.

 For a moment, flash back with me to the 1980s.
 For me as a young girl, it was a joyous time of jelly shoes, leg warmers, and perms.
 I listened to my favorite music on cassette tapes and watched movies on VHS.
 I even talked to my friends behind a closed door on a phone tethered to an extra-long cord that stretched all the way to our kitchen.
 It was not a time of selfies, cell phones, streaming, or social media.
 When my parents told me to follow the prophet, do you think they fathomed the day when I could interpret that to mean that I should follow the prophet’s social media account?